wwood/CoverM/README.md

 ### Install through the bioconda package

-CoverM can be installed through the [bioconda](https://bioconda.github.io/user/install.html) conda channel.
+CoverM and its dependencies can be installed through the [bioconda](https://bioconda.github.io/user/install.html) conda channel.
 After initial setup of conda and the bioconda channel, it can be installed with

 ```
 conda install coverm